A road trip from Chicago to Niagara Falls will take you from the windy city to the Cave Of The Winds - a famous attraction at the legendary falls.

-The fastest and shortest option when travelling between Chicago and Niagara Falls is a 530-mile route via Detroit and cutting through Canada, which takes around 8 hours to complete.
+The fastest and shortest option when traveling between Chicago and Niagara Falls is a 530-mile route via Detroit and cutting through Canada, which takes around 8 hours to complete.

 Taking just a little longer will allow you to have more interesting stops along the way and a more scenic route from Chicago to Niagara Falls.
 That's why the suggested route below is just a shade longer, at 555 miles and 8 hours and 30 minutes of driving.

-Best road trip route from Chicago to Niagara Fallas
+Best road trip route from Chicago to Niagara Falls

 Beginning in Illinois, our journey will take us through Indiana, Ohio and Pennsylvania, before we arrive at our destination in upstate New York.

 This route is certainly long and exciting and will have a lot to see and do along the way but the one thing it most definitely is not is complicated.

 The I-90 that you'll follow out of Chicago and around the southern tip of Lake Michigan will take you almost the entire way - some 530 miles east towards Buffalo, New York.
 From Buffalo it's a simple matter of jumping on the I-190 for the very short final stretch north to Niagara Falls.

 Best places to stop between Chicago and Niagara Falls

 There are a lot of great places you can stop over on your way around the Great Lakes from Chicago to Niagara Falls and it can be tough to choose the best options for breaking up your journey.